sfu-dis/pibench-ep2/README.md

-# Benchmarking New Persistent Indexes
+# Benchmarking New Persistent Memory Range Indexes

-Here hosts resources for benchmarking newly proposed persistent indexes on Pibench, including benchmark scripts (benchmark.sh & benchmark.py), source code of 6 indexes (see below).
+Here hosts resources for benchmarking newly proposed persistent memory range indexes on Pibench, including benchmark scripts (benchmark.sh & benchmark.py) and source code of 6 indexes (see below).

 See detailed analysis in our tech report here: https://arxiv.org/abs/2201.13047